 If the project overruns, I bear that risk and take that hit.

 2. Daily Rates and Discounts

 Some clients prefer a simple daily rate.
 In this case, I will give my best time estimate for the project, but be open about the unknowns.
-My initial rates are £1,000/day, but the fees fall by 20% at 3 days and 6 days.
-In other words:
+My initial rates are £1,000/day, but the fees fall as follows:

 - Days 1-2 are £1,000 each.

 - Days 6+ are £800 each.

 I offer this saving because the client bears the burden if the project overruns.

 Sine 1997, my work has been based on building long-term relationships.
 For those who appreciate the value of that, I offer a retainer rate of £700/day (30% saving).
 This is for a minimum of 3 days per month for 12 months.

 This is by far the most cost-effective option for bringing me into your team.
 Very often, the hours are spread throughout the month.
 The pricing is low because long-term work is more rewarding, more fun and more effective.

 For this reason, retainers are only available to people I’ve worked with before.
 Sorry, if that’s not you … let’s find a small project to do together first.